factorhouse/examples/fh-local-kafka-clients-orders/README.md

-## Kafka apps to demonstrate Avro (de)serialization and schema registry integration
+## Kafka Clients for Orders with Avro and Schema Registry

 Python Kafka producer and consumer clients in this folder are use to demonstrate Avro (de)serialization and schema registry integration.